 Run time: 4m 51s | Release Date: June 18th, 2012

-A scale is group of notes arranged in a definite pattern of whole steps and half steps.
-All of the notes of a scale relate back to one common tone called a keynote.
-The keynote of a D Major scale for instance is the note D. This simply means that all of the notes in a D Major scale, together as a whole, are in the key of D Major.
+A scale is a group of notes arranged in a definite pattern of whole steps and half steps.
+All of the notes in a scale relate back to one common tone called the key note.
+The key note of a D Major scale, for instance, is the note D. This simply means that all of the notes in the D Major scale together as a whole are in the key of D Major.

-The easiest way to remember each major scale is just by remembering each key signature.
+The easiest way to memoize each key signature is just by memorizing each key signature.
 Here’s a list of each key signature which contains only sharp.
-In order to fully understand the key in which each key signature is representing take the last accidental in the key signature and go up one half step.
-For instance, one half step above C# is D. F# - C# is therefore the key signature of D Major.
-Likewise, one half step above A# is B. Therefore, F-sharp, C-sharp, G-sharp, D-sharp, A-sharp is the key signature of B Major.
+In order to understand the key in which each key signature is representing take the last accidental in the key signature and go up one half step.
+For instance, one half step above C-sharp is D. F-sharp, C-sharp is the therefore the key signature to D Major.
+Likewise, one half step above A-sharp is B. Therefore, F-sharp, C-sharp, G-sharp, D-sharp, A-sharp is the key signature of B Major.

-Aside from key signatures with only sharps, there are a number of Major scales whose key signatures are all flats.
+Aside from key signatures with only sharps, there are a number of Major scales whose key signatures are only flats.
 With the order of flats, the key in which the key signature is representing is always the second to last accidental.
 The second to last accidental is B-flat, E-flat, A-flat is E-flat.
 Therefore B-flat, E-flat, A-flat is the key signature of E-flat.
 The only exception to this rule is the key of F Major.
 The key signature of F Major, B-flat, does not follow these guidelines.

 In the next video lesson we are going to take what we’ve just learned about Major scales and use that to start building basic chords.
 But before you move on, don’t forget to check out FiveMinuteMozart.com for free helpful practice sheets and more in-depth explanations of everything discussed in this video.